AlexShtal/AlexShtal/README.md

 --------------------------------------

 * 🌍  I'm based in Omsk, Siberia
-* 💼  I study at the OmSTU on Faculty of Information Technology and Computer Systems at
+* 💼  I study at the OmSTU on Faculty of Information Technology and Computer Systems
 * ✉️  You can contact me at [aleks2015.773@gmail.com](mailto:aleks2015.773@gmail.com)
 * 🧠  I'm learning python
 * 🤝  I'm open to collaborating